denetii/io_thps_scene/README.md

 ## Installation/Documentation
-The complete documentation and changelog can be found at: http://tharchive.net/misc/io_thps_scene.html You can either download the addon from there, or grab one of the Releases on GitHub.
+The complete documentation and changelog can be found at: http://tharchive.net/misc/io_thps_scene.html You can download the addon from there, or grab the newest release on GitHub.
+It should be a zip file containing two other zip files.
+Extract the one that corresponds to your Blender version:
+ - `io_thps_scene_blender2.79.zip` is for Blender 2.79
+ - `io_thps_scene_blender2.8.zip` is for Blender 2.8+.
+Has been developed on 2.83 LTS, but should be compatible with 2.9

+Ensure the zip file you extract is renamed to `io_thps_scene.zip`, or the installation may not work correctly.
+Once done, go to Blender's addon manager, click 'Install add-on from file', then choose the zip file you just created.
+The addon should then appear in the list - click the checkbox to activate it.

+There are a few options you can configure, such as viewport colors and menu options.
+If you wish to use game asset integration, then configure the path to your THPS game installation(s) here.

 ## Changes from the 2.79 version
 Since the addon was just migrated, most of the functionality will appear virtually the same as in the 2.79 releases.
 However, there are a few things to note: